 The SnD is expected to be low maintenance and it is not necessary to approach the instrument.
 The snow below and around this instrument should be kept undisturbed.
 It has internal heating and should not ice.
 If ice is observed, the PI’s should be contacted and can advise on troubleshooting the instrument heating.

 Check data: Weekly snow depth measurements from the SnD are plotted as on the fluxtower quicklook page.
 Measurements are the distance from the sensor to the snow surface.
+This instrument is notoriously finicky, check in with Heather every time you notice inconsistent data (it won’t update for several hours) and log it in the daily checks.
+Commonly a weather derived issue.

 Complete the Data logging daily check in the fluxtower log.
 Issues with data logging should be logged, and reported to the PI’s if: